Exploring Biodynamic Product Innovations

 Four variations of Preparation 500 were crafted using different raw materials during formulation: alfalfa, corn, alfalfa silage, and biogas digestate.
 We ground these materials and put them in the punctured oak branches.
 After that, the branch was buried in the land for a period of six months.
 After that period, the branches were removed from the land and the materials from them.
 These materials are versions of Preparation 500.
 All these activities were done on precisely determined dates according to the biodynamic calendar.

 Though not without challenges, our work led to the emergence of Azotobacter bacteria in two versions of Preparation 500, while the other two iterations faced setbacks.
-The provided table outlines the quantitative details.
+The provided table outlines the quantitative details, comparing bacteria content before and after the process of creating a biodynamic preparation.

 While the quantity of colony-forming units per gram might not be extensive, their role in biologically fixing nitrogen holds considerable importance, particularly for improving production.